mihir-r-kondapalli/image-app-frontend/README.md

 ## Acknowledgments

 - Based on the GRaTeR-JAX framework from the UCSB Exoplanet Polarimetry Lab
-- Uses astronomical data and models for accurate space image generation
+- Uses astronomical data and models for accurate disk image generation